Brighton, Hove & Sussex Sixth Form College

-Brighton, Hove & Sussex Sixth Form College, commonly known as BHASVIC (pronounced "Baz-vic"), is a sixth form college located in the Prestonville area of Brighton, England.
+Brighton, Hove & Sussex Sixth Form College, commonly known as BHASVIC (/ˈbæzvɪk/), is a sixth form college located in the Prestonville area of Brighton, England.
 The college provides post-16 education, including A-levels, BTECs, and GCSEs.

-The college is situated at the corner of Dyke Road (A2010) and the Old Shoreham Road (A270), a major road junction in the north-west of the city of Brighton & Hove in Seven Dials.
+The college is situated on the corner of Dyke Road (A2010) and Old Shoreham Road (A270), a major road junction in the north-west of the city of Brighton & Hove near Seven Dials.